ROA (Return on Assets) - Return on assets. Return on current assets - formula Return on total assets formula

 Increase and decrease value

-The increase in the value of profitability is most often associated with an increase in the level of net income of the enterprise, with an increase in the cost of goods (services), as well as with a reduction in costs for products or services provided, with increased turnover.
+An increase in the value of profitability is most often associated with an increase in the level of net income of the enterprise, with an increase in the cost of goods (services), as well as with a reduction in costs for manufactured products or services provided, with increased turnover.

-A decrease in the value is an indicator of a decrease in the net profit received, with an increase in the cost of current, non-current amounts, reduced turnover.
+A decrease in value is an indicator of a decrease in net profit received, with an increase in the value of current and non-current amounts, and decreased turnover.

-The general calculation formula in the coefficient is calculated by dividing the income of the enterprise for the calculated period of time by the total cost indicators.
+The general formula for calculating the coefficient is calculated by dividing the enterprise's income for the calculated period of time by general cost indicators.

-The percentage of contributions and the tax rate are added to the indicator of net financial income.
+The percentage of contributions and tax rate are added to the net financial income indicator.

-The resulting amount should be divided by assets and multiply by 100%.
-To this amount of calculated income are added the interest that was taken away, including.
-Loan repayments should be treated as gross disbursements.
+The resulting amount should be divided by the product. assets and multiply by 100%.
+To this amount of calculated income is added the interest that was taken away, including.
+Loan payments should be classified as gross waste.

 Important: economic rent.
-Act. calculated by the formula without % payments, to reveal the net profit of the company.
+Act. calculated using a formula without % payments to identify the company’s net profit.

-This calculation is made because the financial investment in the company is made in two ways: at the expense of the company's money supply and money received through a loan.
-And in the formation of capital, the type of receipt of financial components does not matter.
+This calculation is made because financial investment in a company is made in two ways: through the company’s cash supply and money received through a loan.
+But in the formation of capital, the type of receipt of financial components does not matter.

 Balance calculation